top of page

 • Sediment buildup in ponds and low areas

-Because clay holds moisture, once the soil becomes saturated it can shift or slump, causing damage that worsens over time.
+Because clay holds moisture, once the soil becomes saturated, it can shift or slump, causing damage that worsens over time.

 Signs You May Have a Clay Soil Erosion Problem